CVE Catalog

 Summary

 A vulnerability was found in HdrHistogram up to version 2.2.2, involving uncontrolled memory allocation in the decodeFromCompressedByteBuffer function.
-Manipulating the lengthOfCompressedContents argument can cause excessive memory consumption.
-The attack requires local access and the exploit is publicly available.
+The attack requires local access and manipulation of the lengthOfCompressedContents argument.
+The existence of the vulnerability is disputed due to doubts about crossing security boundaries.

 Risk Assessment